Collision Detection Tutorial

 2014-01-23

-This series of tutorials presents a robust method for collision detection and response.
+This tutorial presents a robust method for collision detection and response.
 The concepts demonstrated apply equally well to both 2D and 3D simulations, and can be generalized for a wide variety of situations.
 Examples are in C-like pseudocode; basic familiarity with C language syntax is assumed.
 A working example application is provided at the end to demonstrate the collision system in action.

 Terminology